 Finding the Right Sex Therapist

 At the most basic level, anyone advertising themselves as a sex therapist should be a graduate-level mental health professional certified by the American Association of Sex Educators, Counselors, and Therapists (AASECT).
-AASECT certification ensures that they’ve undergone significant education and training in sex therapy and related subjects such as ethics, diversities in sexual expression, intimacy skills, and more.
+AASECT certification ensures that they’ve undergone significant education and training in sex therapy and related subjects like ethics, intimacy skills, and more.

-For people whose oft-marginalized identities play a major role in their sexual interactions, such as LGBTQA individuals, finding a therapist with substantial experience working with related concerns, like kink, ethical non-monogamy, gender identity, or homophobia, can make a huge difference.
-If you’re not sure whether a therapist has received substantial training in issues of gender, sexuality, race, or any other important topic, it’s absolutely okay to ask!
+For people whose oft-marginalized identities play a major role in their sexual interactions, such as LGBTQA individuals, finding a therapist with substantial experience working with related concerns, like kink, ethical non-monogamy, gender identity, or homophobia, can make a difference.
+If you’re not sure whether a therapist has received substantial training in a certain important topic, it’s okay to ask!
 A good therapist will be happy to detail where they studied and for how long without hesitation.